21stCentury Press, 2009.

 The ruling mullahs quickly acquired a taste for a lavish lifestyle, and though poverty was widespread in the nation, “they became rich and lascivious”.
 Some mullahs even raped young girls and boys who were sent to learn the Koran.
 Those who tried to refuse were “imprisoned, tortured and killed”.

 When Shayesteh learned that he had been betrayed by Khomeini and his cronies, he sought to help correct the situation, even hoping to run as an independent political candidate.
-By opposition political parties were not allowed under the Islamic dictatorship, and Shayesteh soon found himself languishing in prison.
+But opposition political parties were not allowed under the Islamic dictatorship, and Shayesteh soon found himself languishing in prison.

 He endured months of torture and barbarism, and he was sentenced to death.
 But through some miraculous events, he managed to get out of prison, and return to his homeland in the north.
 But various attempts by the authorities to take his life made it clear that he had to flee the country with his family.